 The Lisdoonvarna Matchmaking Festival lasts for the entire month of September so there is plenty of time to join in the fun and maybe even meet your one and only -- what a souvenir to come back with from your semester abroad!

-What about in 2020/2021?
-While the Lisdoonvarna Matchmaking Festival didn't occur in 2020, it's possible it will be possible for the event to happen in 2021.
+What about in 2021/2022?
+While the Lisdoonvarna Matchmaking Festival was canceled for 2021, it has been confirmed for 2022.
 Be sure to research if this event is on your must-attend list.

 - Best semester to experience it: Autumn

 - Learn more: Unsurprisingly, the event has a hip, well-designed website, matchmakerireland.com

 While some country’s holidays go uncelebrated outside of their borders, St. Patrick’s Day is an Irish holiday celebrated worldwide.
 Generally regarded by outsiders as a day of wearing green, drinking Guinness, and leprechauns, March 17th in Ireland is a cultural and religious celebration.
 According to tradition, St. Patrick, a missionary, brought the Christian religion to Ireland, which was largely pagan up until sometime before the 5th century.

 However, that’s not to say that St. Patrick’s is purely religious.
 All across Ireland, you can find events centering around more secular aspects of the day including music, parades, and of course a few pints at the pub.
 Dublin is certainly the hub of activity, with a huge parade featuring performers, musicians, and artistic floats from all over the world.
 If you’re studying abroad in the Irish capital, be prepared for crowds and revelry.